 The Union remains in a secure financial position because office holders have ensured that a "safety net" exists for members both individually and as a union so that our united strength can be defended.
-The Union's operations resulted in a net deficit of \$1,472,797 for the year ended 31 March 2022 (2021: \$2,403,396 surplus).
+The Union's operations resulted in a net surplus of \$1,403,256 for the year ended 31 March 2023 (2022 deficit: \$1,472,797).

 The Investment Committee, made up of Officers and Trustees taking advice from professional investment advisers, oversee the investments of the Union.
-The Investment Committee will continue to monitor the Unicn's investments.
+The Investment Committee will continue to monitor the Union's investments.